Holomorphic Jacobi Manifolds: Holomorphic Jacobi structures

 \end{proof}

-\begin{remark} Let $L \to X$ be a holomorphic line bundle and let $\widetilde X = L^\ast \smallsetminus 0$ be its \emph{slit complex dual}.
+\begin{remark} Let $L \to X$ be a holomorphic line bundle and let $\widetilde X = L^\ast \smallsetminus \{0 \}$ be its \emph{slit complex dual}.
 Denote by $H$ the Euler vector field on $\widetilde X$.
 The proof of Proposition \ref{prop:Poissonization} shows that, given a holomorphic bi-derivation $J$ of $L$, we can canonically construct a holomorphic bi-vector $\Pi$ on $\widetilde X$.
-This construction establishes a one-to-one correspondence between holomorphic bi-derivations of $L$ and holomorphic bi-vectors on $\widetilde X$.
-Additionally, this correspondence identifies holomorphic Jacobi structures $(L, J)$ on $X$, and homogeneous holomorphic Poisson structures $(\Pi, H)$ on $\widetilde X$. \end{remark}
+This construction establishes a one-to-one correspondence between holomorphic bi-derivations of $L$ and homogeneous holomorphic bi-vectors on $\widetilde X$.
+Additionally, this correspondence identifies holomorphic Jacobi structures $(L, J)$ on $X$, and homogeneous holomorphic Poisson structures $(\Pi, H)$ on $\widetilde X$ (and we don't need further conditions because the Lie group $\C^\times$ is connected). \end{remark}